Galla Placidia: Rise of Aetius

 With the generals loyal to her having either died or defected to Aetius, Placidia acknowledged Aetius' political role as legitimate.
-In 433, Aetius was given the titles "magister militum" and "patrician".
+In 433, Aetius was given the titles magister militum and "patrician".
 The appointments effectively left Aetius in control of the entire Western Roman army and gave him considerable influence over imperial policy.
 Aetius later played a pivotal role in the defense of the Western Empire against Attila.
 Placidia continued to act as regent until 437, though her direct influence over decisions was diminished.
 She would continue to exercise political influence until her death in 450—no longer, however, the only power at court.

 During these years, Galla Placidia befriended bishop Peter Chrysologus, both having a shared interest in building churches.
+She also befriended a certain Barbatianus, whom she met in Rome.
+He came to Ravenna to be her confessor.
+According to his later biography, through his intercession she miraculously obtained a sandal of John the Evangelist for the church she had built to honour the saint.
+When Barbatianus died, Placidia and Chrysologus arranged his burial.

-Attila was diverted from Constantinople towards Italy by a letter from Placidia's own daughter Justa Grata Honoria in the spring of 450, asking him to rescue her from an unwanted marriage to a Roman senator that the Imperial family, including Placidia, was trying to force upon her.
-Honoria included her engagement ring with the letter.
-Though Honoria may not have intended a proposal of marriage, Attila chose to interpret her message as such.
-He accepted, asking for half of the western Empire as dowry.
-When Valentinian discovered the plan, only the influence of Placidia persuaded him not to kill Honoria.
-Valentinian wrote to Attila denying the legitimacy of the supposed marriage proposal.
-Attila, unconvinced, sent an emissary to Ravenna to proclaim that Honoria was innocent, that the proposal had been legitimate, and that he would come to claim what was rightfully his.
-Honoria was quickly married to Flavius Bassus Herculanus, though this did not prevent Attila from pressing his claim.
+Placidia joined the rest of the imperial family in forcing her daughter, Justa Grata Honoria, into an unwanted political marriage.
+In the spring of 450 Honoria wrote for help to Attila, who chose to interpret the message as a marriage proposal and asked for half of the western Empire as dowry.
+Valentinian denied the legitimacy of the proposal, and only the influence of Placidia dissuaded him from executing his sister.
+Instead Honoria was quickly married to Flavius Bassus Herculanus, though this did not prevent Attila from pressing his claim.

 Placidia died shortly afterwards at Rome, in November 450, and was buried in the Theodosian family mausoleum adjacent to Old St. Peter's Basilica, later the chapel of Saint Petronilla.
-She did not live to see Attila ravage Italy in 451–453, using Honoria's letter as his "legitimate" excuse.

 Public works

 Being a devout Christian, she was involved in the building and restoration of various churches throughout her period of influence.
 She restored and expanded the Basilica of Saint Paul Outside the Walls in Rome and the Church of the Holy Sepulchre in Jerusalem.
 She built San Giovanni Evangelista, Ravenna in thanks for the sparing of her life and those of her children in a storm while crossing the Adriatic Sea.
 The dedicatory inscription reads "Galla Placidia, along with her son Placidus Valentinian Augustus and her daughter Justa Grata Honoria Augusta, paid off their vow for their liberation from the danger of the sea."

-Her Mausoleum in Ravenna was one of the UNESCO World Heritage Sites inscribed in 1996.
+Another monument in Ravenna, one of the UNESCO World Heritage Sites inscribed in 1996, is known as the Mausoleum of Galla Placidia.
 However, the building never served as her tomb, but was initially erected as a chapel dedicated to Lawrence of Rome.
 It is unknown whether the sarcophagi therein contained the bodies of other members of the Theodosian dynasty, or when they were placed in the building.